javaccy/stash-tabs/README.md

 # Stash Tabs (a Chrome extension)

-Stash away the tabs you don't need and reopen them later.
+Stash away the tabs you don't need at the moment and reopen them later.
 A lightweight take on the problem of too many tabs.

+Bookmarks are great; but what about links that you don't want to store permanently — do you have to keep them open, even as the number of tabs gets out of control?
+Stash Tabs is here to help.

 ## Features